-Field Data element Data type Requirements Responsible party Example Y Level Of Value Date D Supply in DD/MM/YYYY format.
-Valuer 01/01/2024 Z Total Previous SV N All records should contain a site value - use 0, not blanks where no value applies.
-Supply in a numeric format.
+Field Data element Data Mandatory type Mandatory Requirements Responsible party Example Supply in a numeric format.
+Do not include dollar signs or commas. w Total Pending CIV N М All records should contain a value - use 0, not blanks where no value applies.
+Valuer 125000 Supply in a numeric format.
 Do not include dollar signs or commas.
-Valuer 70000 AA Total Previous CIV N All records should contain a value - use 0, not blanks where no value applies.
-Supply in a numeric format.
+X Total Pending NAV N М All records should contain a value - use 0, not blanks where no value applies.
+Valuer 6250 Supply in a numeric format.
 Do not include dollar signs or commas.
-Valuer 110000 AB Total Previous NAV Ν All records should contain a value - use 0, not blanks where no value applies.
-Supply in a numeric format.
+Y Level Of Value Date D М Supply in DD/MM/YYYY format.
+Valuer 01/01/2025 Z Total Previous SV N М All records should contain a site value - use 0, not blanks where no value applies.
+Valuer 70000 Supply in a numeric format.
 Do not include dollar signs or commas.
-Valuer 5500 AC Building Area (m2) N The principal building area for the assessment.
+AA Total Previous CIV N М All records should contain a value - use 0, not blanks where no value applies.
+Valuer 110000 Supply in a numeric format.
+Do not include dollar signs or commas.
+AB Total Previous N М All records should contain a value - use 0, not blanks where no value applies.
+Valuer 5500 NAV Supply in a numeric format.
+Do not include dollar signs or commas.
+AC Building Area (m2) N М The principal building area for the assessment.
 Supply as metres squared only.
-Council 160 AD Owner Name and Address А Council
+Council 160 AD Owner Name and Address А М Council